How long to stay in Eau Claire

 - In general, the more days elapse after any surgery, the more comfortable patients become, and this operation is no exception.

 - We have NOT had patients relate to us that either flying or driving was a particular problem.
-Our advice is that however you would have traveled here and back in the normal situation is how you should travel here for surgery.
+Our advice is that whatever method you would have used to traveled in a normal situation, is how you should travel here for surgery.

 - Sitting is encouraged right after the surgery and there is no particular limit on how long a patient can sit.
 It is difficult to predict how uncomfortable a long plane or car ride will be, but we have not had feedback from patients that it was unmanageable.